chenglou/react-tween-state/README.md

   - `delay` (default: `0`). *
   - `beginValue` (default: the current value the state being tweened, `this.state[stateNameString]`).
   - `endValue`.
-  - `onEnd`: the callback to trigger when the animation's done.
+  - `onEnd`: the callback to trigger when the animation's done. **
   - `stackBehavior` (default: `tweenState.stackBehavior.ADDITIVE`).
 Subsequent tweening to the same state value will be stacked (added together).
 This gives a smooth tweening effect that is iOS 8's new default.
 [This blog post](http://ronnqvi.st/multiple-animations/) describes it well.
 The other option is `tweenState.stackBehavior.DESTRUCTIVE`, which replaces all current animations of that state value by this new one.

 \* For a destructive animation, starting the next one with a delay still immediately kills the previous tween.
 If that's not your intention, try `setTimeout` or additive animation.

+\*\* For an additive animation, since the tweens stack and never get destroyed, the end callback is effectively fired at the end of `duration`.

 #### `this.getTweeningValue(stateNameString)`